FoxxMD/context-mod/docs/components/README.md

       ...
 ```

-Runs may also have these flow control defaults specified at the [subreddit](#flow-control-defaults-using-subreddit) or operator level.
+Runs may also have these flow control defaults specified at the [subreddit or bot level](#flow-control-defaults).

 ## Filter Defaults Using Runs